 News & Events

-The Collective at Concordia University Chicago presents “Man of La Mancha,” the 1964 musical with a book by Dale Wasserman, lyrics by Joe Darion and music by Mitch Leigh.
-The production, directed by Stephanie Stroud, will run April 13, 14, 20 and 21 at 7:30 p.m., and April 15 and 22 at 3 p.m. at the Madison Street Theatre, 1010 Madison St., Oak Park, IL.
+The Collective at Concordia University Chicago presents “The Nerd,” a play by Larry Shue.
+Directed by CUC student Katie Rub, the production will run Nov.
+9, 10, 16 and 17 at 7:30 p.m., and Nov.
+11 and 18 at 3 p.m. at the Madison Street Theatre, 1010 Madison St., Oak Park, IL.

 The Wind Symphony of Concordia University Chicago will perform their home concert on Friday, Nov.
 2 at 8 p.m., following a tour of Missouri, Indiana and Illinois.
 The Kapelle will perform their home choral concert on Saturday, Nov.
 3 at 7:30 p.m., following a tour of Wisconsin, Iowa and Illinois.
 The free concerts will take place in the University’s Chapel of Our Lord.